browserify/resolve/readme.markdown

 * opts.basedir - directory to begin resolving from

+* opts.package - package from which module is being loaded

 * opts.extensions - array of file extensions to search in order

 * opts.readFile - how to read files asynchronously